Vicky-Lind/Practice-NanoGPT-10.3.2023/README.md

-bb# Practicing NanoGPT 🤖
+# Practicing NanoGPT 🤖
- Trying out nanoGPT for the first time...
+ Trying out nanoGPT for the first time. </br>
+ These are just some notes that I wanted to write down...

 👉Following the two, Simon Willison blog posts on setting up nanoGPT
 > https://til.simonwillison.net/llms/nanogpt-shakespeare-m2